Abstrax

 Server admin commands you can actually remember.

-Abstrax is a free Linux server management CLI for developers running Debian and Ubuntu based servers.
-It gives you a consistent, memorable command line for common server admin tasks, from users and SSH keys to packages, cron jobs, services, nginx projects, SSL certificates, databases, cache, firewall rules, and server status.
+Abstrax is a free command line tool for server administration on Debian and Ubuntu based Linux servers.
+One predictable pattern covers users, SSH keys, packages, cron jobs, services, nginx projects, SSL certificates, databases, cache, firewall rules, and server status.

 deploy@server: ~